-For commercial and military applications, perhaps no other spacebased system is more important than global navigation satellite systems (GNSS).
+For commercial and military applications, perhaps

+no other space-based system is more important than global navigation satellite systems (GNSS).
 For these systems, which include the U.S. GPS, European Galileo, and Russian GLONASS constellations, their accuracy is contingent upon maintaining a precise fix on their location in space relative to the ground and to each other.
 This requires large networks of ground stations equipped with atomic clocks that monitor the satellites' locations to keep the system accurate.

-Prior to Beidou, the PLA relied on radio navigation systems.
-Beginning in the mid-1960s the Central Military Commission and the Communist Party's National Defense Science and Technology Commission [国防科委]^{xiv} approved the development of intermediate and long-range wireless radio navigational systems.
-The resulting Changhe [长河] system, with short, intermediate, and long-range versions, were the first steps toward a comprehensive navigational system, and many of the research institutes involved in its production remain at the center of satellite navigation systems.230
+Prior to China's GNSS, Beidou, the PLA relied on radio navigation systems.
+Beginning in the mid-1960s, the Central Military Commission and the Communist Party's National Defense Science and Technology Commission [国防科委]^{xv} approved the development of intermediate- and long-range wireless radio navigational systems.
+The resulting Changhe [长河] system, with short-, intermediate-, and long-range versions, were the first steps toward a comprehensive navigational system, and many of the research institutes involved in its production remain at the center of satellite navigation systems.225

-Development of China's Beidou Navigation Satellite System has been a driver of Chinese space launches and development since the launch of its first satellites in 2000.
-The constellation expanded with Beidou-1 completed in May 2003, Beidou-2 in 2012, and finally, Beidou-3 in June 2020.231 The system includes three main components: a space segment, with satellites in Geostationary Earth Orbit (GEO), Inclined Geo-Synchronous Orbit (IGSO) and Medium Earth Orbit (MEO), a user segment including various commercial receivers, chips and terminals, and most relevant for this study, a large ground segment.232 The ground segment includes ground stations (including many of those profiled above) as well as master control stations, time synchronization/uplink stations, monitoring stations, and reference stations (also called fiducial stations) [基准站].
+China's Beidou Navigation Satellite System (BDS) has been a driver of Chinese space launches and development since the launch of its first satellites in 2000.
+The constellation has expanded in phases, with Beidou-1 completed in May 2003, Beidou-2 in 2012, and finally, Beidou-3 in June 2020.226 The system includes three main components: a space segment, with satellites in Geostationary Earth Orbit (GEO), Inclined Geo-Synchronous Orbit (IGSO) and Medium Earth Orbit (MEO); a user segment including various commercial receivers, chips and terminals; and most relevant for this study, a large ground segment.227 The ground segment includes ground stations (including many of those profiled above) as well as master control stations, time synchronization/uplink stations, monitoring stations, and reference stations (RS), also called fiducial stations [基准站].

-The latter are in a different category from space tracking stations but are of particular importance for GNSS.
-China has 150 national wide-area stations (RSs), 1200 regional RSs and has set up others in the Arctic and Antarctic.^{xv} These stations along with the National BeiDou Ground-Based Augmentation System will help Beidou achieve "meter and decimeter level for wide area real-time services, centimeter-level for the areas within Beijing, millimeter level for postprocessing services" and "provide meter and decimeter level real-time location services for users in China, even centimeter-level service in some areas."233 Beidou ground stations can also be used to augment the accuracy of the constellation or help compensate in the case of jamming or disabling of one or more of the constellation.
+The latter is in a different category from space tracking stations but is of particular importance for GNSS.
+China has 150 national wide-area stations, 1200 regional RSs, and has set up others in the Arctic and Antarctic.^{xvi} These stations, along with the National Beidou Ground-Based Augmentation System, will help Beidou achieve "meter and decimeter level for wide-area real-time services, centimeter-level for the areas within Beijing, millimeter level for postprocessing services" and "provide meter and decimeter level real-time location services for users in China, even centimeter-level service in some areas."228 Beidou ground stations can also be used to augment the accuracy of the constellation or help compensate in the case of jamming or disabling of one or more of the satellites in the constellation.

 While earlier iterations of the system had limited capabilities, the expanded constellation appears to have entered widespread use in China.
-In terms of the BDS's civil applications, a December 2019 report by the China Satellite Navigation Office noted the BDS's application in a wide variety of fields including agriculture, transportation, forestry, fisheries, hydrological monitoring, meteorological forecasting, communication, power grid, disaster relief, public security, and others.234 According to the report, by the end of 2019, more than 6.5 million road operating vehicles, 40 thousand postal and express delivery vehicles, 80 thousand buses in 36 central cities, xiv Predecessor to the Commission of Science, Technology, and Industry for National Defense (COSTIND)
+In terms of the BDS's civil applications, a December 2019 report by the China Satellite Navigation Office [中国卫星导航系统管理办公室] noted BDS's applications in a wide variety of xv Predecessor to the Commission of Science, Technology, and Industry for National Defense (COSTIND).

-^{xv} For comparison, the U.S. GNSS fiducial station network has over 2000 stations
+xvi For comparison, the U.S. GNSS fiducial station network has over 2000 stations.